wp-plugins/youtube-embed-plus/readme.txt

 * How does the view activity on your site compare to other sites like it?
 * What and when are your best and worst performers?
 * How much do the producers of the YouTube videos you embed rely on **your site** for views?

-If you want to explore a more advanced plugin, we suggest looking at another one like: [Advanced YouTube Embed](http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).

 To start using this plugin, simply paste a YouTube link on its own line.
 You can also make default settings for all your YouTube videos under the YouTube admin menu.
 You can make additional YouTube embed customizations by adding more to the link as shown below: